isislovecruft/patternsinthevoid/content/travel/congress-with-only-one-c.md

 > "But you agree that porn should be blocked?"

 I stared at her.
-And then I stared at her some more.
-Then I refrained from asking what kind of porn she was into.
+Then I stared at her some more.
 And then I was just speechless, because I couldn't tell if she was trolling.
 I just stared at her.
 I don't think I blinked.

 I continue to stare for another full minute, running through a checklist of strategies and calculating probability distributions for items including: